sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Jupyter Notebook
 ------

-Below is the Jupyter Notebook which gets invoked by the Analytical App and to output the results back to the Analytical App:
+Below is the Jupyter Notebook that is invoked by the Analytical App to output the results back to the Analytical App:

-Jupyter Notebook **jupyter_lab_3.ipynb**, contains the below:
+Jupyter Notebook **jupyter_lab_3.ipynb** contains the following:

 ::